glotzerlab/signac-docs/docs/source/tutorial.rst

 -------------------

-If we wanted to submit :code:`compute_volume` and :code:`store_volume_in_document` together to run them in succession, we currently couldn't even though we know that :code:`store_volume_in_document` can run immediately after :code:`compute_volume`.
-With the :py:class:`FlowGroup` class we can group the two operations together and submit any job that is ready to run :code:`compute_volume`.
-To do this we create a group and decorate the operations with it.
+If we wanted to submit :code:`compute_volume` and :code:`store_volume_in_document` together to run in series, we currently couldn't, even though we know that :code:`store_volume_in_document` can run immediately after :code:`compute_volume`.
+With the :py:class:`FlowGroup` class, we can group the two operations together and submit any job that is ready to run :code:`compute_volume`.
+To do this, we create a group and decorate the operations with it.

 .. code-block:: python